• Skip to primary navigation

 • Loss of possessions

-• Changes of self-identity due to sexual abuse, assault, menopause, injury, health deterioration
+• Changes of self-identity – due to sexual abuse, assault, menopause, injury, health deterioration

 • Death of a loved one

-How Can Therapy for Loss or Bereavement Counselling Help?
+Loss: Can Counselling for Bereavement Help?

 • Understand your feelings of grief